 At 25, Natan started a tree and plant care company that he operates to this day, which is the source of his income.
 He is an OSU Master Gardener, an ISA Certified Arborist, an ISA Tree Risk Assessment Qualified and a State of Oregon licensed commercial pesticide applicator.

 At age 30, he was baptized in the Holy Spirit and became a Bible teacher, working as a youth pastor.
-In his early thirties, he walked away from the Torah for several years and went into the mainstream Christian church where he ministered in several Spirit-filled Sunday churches.
-He then volunteered as a chapel leader and Bible teacher at Teen Challenge, as a prayer partner on the local TBN television station, as an urban street-preaching missionary, as a preaching evangelist to the local Mexican migrant camps, as a prison chaplain, and later as an ordained evangelist in a major Protestant denominational church.
+In his early thirties, he went into the mainstream Christian church for several years where he ministered in several Spirit-filled Sunday churches.
+During this time, he volunteered as a chapel leader and Bible teacher at Teen Challenge, as a prayer partner on the local TBN television station, as an urban street-preaching missionary, as a preaching evangelist to the local Mexican migrant camps, as a prison chaplain, and later as an ordained evangelist in a major Protestant denominational church.
 In his late thirties, Natan left Sunday Christianity and returned to the Torah roots of his earlier life, but this time walking in more love, grace and in the power of the Spirit of Elohim.

-At age 40, Natan and his wife, Sandi, started a Hebrew roots of the Christian faith fellowship (Congregation Elim) in Portland, Oregon, which, as an ordained pastor, he still leads.
-They also pioneered Sukkot NW in Oregon in 2002, which continues as an annual Sukkot (Feast of Tabernacles) gathering place.
+At age 40, Natan and his wife, Sandi, started a Messianic, Hebrew roots of the Christian faith fellowship (Congregation Elim) in Portland, Oregon, which, as an ordained pastor, he led until he retired from that position in the fall of 2016.
+He now helps to lead a home fellowship and speaks occasionally to local groups.
+Nathan and Sandi also pioneered Sukkot NW in Oregon in 2002 and continued that ministry until the fall of 2016 as an annual Sukkot (Feast of Tabernacles) gathering place.

 Natan remains a biblical researcher and has become a prolific writer.
 He and Sandi have published many articles pertaining to the Hebrew roots of our faith, which they make available for free on their ministry website (hoshanarabbah.org).
 His writings include two gospel-centered Torah study guides (an adult guide and youth version entitled “Torah Explorers”), which are distributed worldwide each week to thousands of families.
 He is currently working on a commentary on the whole Bible that is approaching 2000 pages in length.
-He is fluent in French and reads and writes biblical Hebrew and Koine Greek.
+He speaks French and reads and writes biblical Hebrew and Koine Greek.
 He regularly advises, and disciples lay-people, as well as congregational and ministry leaders who contact him from around the world.
-Occasionally, he travels and speaks at conferences.
+Occasionally, he has traveled and spoken at conferences.

 Natan identifies with two biblical prophets who were both men of the earth, and who stood for Torah righteousness.
 The first is John the Baptist who was a voice crying in the wilderness to help prepare the way for Messiah Yeshua’s coming through repentance and obedience.
 The second is Amos the prophet who was also an outdoorsman, shepherd and an arborist, and who YHVH raised up to confront the nation of Israel and its religious leaders, and to challenge them to fear Elohim and to walk in righteousness—activities which are dear to Natan’s heart.

-He is an artist, an avid gardener, mountain biker, backpacker, fisherman and swimmer and is a high alpine mountain climber and was a downhill skier for years (until ski lift tickets got too expensive).
+He is an artist, an avid gardener, mountain biker, backpacker, fisherman and swimmer and is a high alpine mountain climber and a downhill skier for years.
 Once, when he was much younger and somewhat foolish, he nearly killed himself skiing off from just below the summit of Oregon’s tallest mountain—Mt.
 Hood (11,250 feet).
 He also loves classical music, and while playing the classical guitar, sings love songs to Yeshua.

 Natan is still married to his first and only wife, Sandi, and together they have four children.
 Without Sandi, there would be no Hoshana Rabbah, Elim, Sukkot NW, Torah Study Guides or this blog.
 Natan remains grateful to YHVH Elohim for his gift of Sandi.